OpenSLO/OpenSLO/README.md

 metadata:
   name: string
   displayName: string # optional
+  labels: # optional, key <>value a pair of labels that can be used as metadata
+    tags:
+      - auth
+      - tier-1
 spec:
   description: string # optional
   service: [service name] # name of the service to associate this SLO with
-  tags: # optional, list of tags associated with this SLO
   indicator: # represents the Service Level Indicator (SLI)
     thresholdMetric: # represents the metric used to inform the Service Level Object in the objectives stanza
       source: string # data source for the metric